BonTub/OpenPLC_v3.1/webserver/README_DEPLOY_INSTALL.md

 pip install -r requirements.txt git commit -a pip freeze>feeeze.now
-# deply database
+# deploy database
 python manage.py
 chmod 777 run
 # start flask webserver app
 ./run
-# or code .start met python flask debig launch configuration on venv python interpreter
+# or use a VScode with  #code . # using python flask debug launch configuration on python interpreter in the venv :)